Five Creative Ways to Solve Learning & Development

 Measurable – The only way to know if a training programme/certification is effective or not is by measuring its actual impact on the candidates.
 This is mostly done through tests, especially if the topics are technical in nature.
-It can be harder to measure something like leadership objectively, but it can be done subjectively through case studies, role playing scenarios and other such tools.
+It can be harder to measure something like leadership objectively, but it can be done subjectively through case studies, role-playing scenarios, and other such tools.

 Achievable/Aligned with goals – Achievability is concerned with the scope of the training.
 Ensuring that training is provided in bite-sized chunks can go a long way towards making it an achievable goal.
-Sometimes it might even help to have multiple levels of a certification, each one increasingly in difficulty and to be completed as the employee gains seniority/ experience.
+Sometimes it might even help to have multiple levels of certification, each one increasing in difficulty and to be completed as the employee gains seniority/ experience.

 Relevant – The LOs need to be aligned with corporate goals for that specific role or department.
 Some examples include – reducing risk, increasing profitability, enhancing customer service and so on.
 The relevance of the certification is what justifies the cost and effort of the whole endeavour and makes it worthwhile for the company.

 Time-bound – The certification or training programme needs to be long enough so that everyone can achieve their learning goals, but short enough to not impact business operations.
 Some programmes might be nothing more than a text document followed by an on-screen multiple-choice test lasting a few hours.
 While another might be an offsite, week-long programme with multiple instructors and activities followed by a final formal certification test.
 The choice really depends on the learning objectives and their complexity.